ntnu-informatikk-2021/SDG-ontology-visualizer/ontology/README.md

  "Mapping the Sustainable Development Goals Relationships" Written by: Luis Miguel Fonseca, José Pedro Domingues og Alina Mihaela Dima.
 Publisher: MDPI.
 Publised: 20.04.2020
   ###  An Ontology-Based Knowledge Modelling for a Sustainability Assessment Domain.
   This ontology is present in our developed ontology, however not connected.
 A similar class hierarchy expressed in `Approaches` within this ontology, has been used to express `Metoder` in our current developed ontology.
-Furthermore, this ontology has provide a better insight during the structural expansion of our ontology.
+Furthermore, this ontology has provided a better insight during the structural expansion of our ontology.

   "An Ontology-Based Knowledge Modelling for a Sustainability Assessment Domain" Written by: Agnieszka Konys.
 Journal: Sustainability 10(2).
 Publised: January 2018 DOI:10.3390/su10020300
 ## Furter work.